jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     [ 2109.500854] ip_tables: (C) 2000-2006 Netfilter Core Team
     [ 2109.516845] nf_conntrack version 0.5.0 (15836 buckets, 63344 max)

-To have this kernel module load at boot
+To have this kernel module load at boot you could do this

     root@duovero:~# echo iptable_nat > /etc/modules